Indian & Burmese Star Tortoises

 - Stars are not the best climbers and they are not big diggers, so they won't climb over the walls (if adequately high) of the enclosure or dig under them to escape

 - provide sunny slopes or raised laying beds for adult, egg laying females

-- plant the enclosure with edible greenery, see the diet section of the links page for nontoxic and toxic plant info
+- plant the enclosure with edible greenery, check lists of toxic plants to avoid

-Indian / Sri Lankan Stars can be somewhat fragile.
+Indian Stars can be somewhat fragile.
 It's said that they can "crash fast" and "crash hard."
-In other words, seemingly well Indian / Sri Lankan Star tortoises can suddenly fall ill and then pass away.
+In other words, seemingly well Indian Star tortoises can suddenly fall ill and then pass away.
 Although, this can be true of any tortoise.
 Tortoises can be sick for a long time before obvious signs of disease are present.
 Then it may be too late.

-Indian / Sri Lankan Stars are not the best choice as a first tortoise, but captive-bred Star tortoises generally do quite well when provided with the correct environmental conditions and appropriate diet.
+Indian Stars may not the best choice as a first tortoise, but captive-bred Star tortoises generally do quite well when provided with the correct environmental conditions and appropriate diet.